toggle

 Smart inventory management means the right products being stored, facilitating rapid movement of them, and minimizing waste.
 This can help the supply chain and transportation industry in reducing its carbon footprint and maintaining sustainable operations.

 An inventory requires multiple pieces of equipment and machinery for movement and storage.
-Predictive maintenance, an AI-based application can assess the machinery’s health which helps in maintaining them in ideal working conditions and saving repair costs.
+You could use predictive maintenance, an ML use case in retail, which can assess the machinery’s health which helps in maintaining them in ideal working conditions and saving repair costs.

 Also, AI-based technologies paired with real-time sensors and cams to track and maintain stored products.